rlberry-py/rlberry/docs/basics/userguide/experimentManager.md

-## Compare with other agent
+## Compare with another agent
 Now you can compare this agent with another one.
-Here, we gonna compare it with the same agent, but with a bigger fit budget, and some fine tuning.
+Here, we are going to compare it with the same agent, but with a bigger fit budget, and some fine tuning.

 <span>&#9888;</span> **warning :** add this code after the previous one. <span>&#9888;</span>